 There are several Bean Scene locations in Kelowna; my top pick is the location on Bernard Avenue.

-Located in the Okanagan Valley overlooking the Monashee Mountains and only an hour from the Kelowna International Airport, Big White Ski Resort (referred to as Big White) is an adventurer’s playground year-round.
-In the winter, Big White is known for its fluffy powder.
+Located in the Okanagan Valley overlooking the Monashee Mountains, Big White Ski Resort is only an hour from the Kelowna International Airport.
+Big White Ski Resort (referred to as Big White) is an adventurer’s playground year round.
+In the winter, Big White is known for its snowfall, and in particular its fluffy powder.
 Hit the slopes for a wide range of skiing and riding challenges from beginner to expert.

 Spending a day riding the trails at Big White, winter or summer, will be an unforgettable experience.

 Pro Tip: Big White is Canada’s largest ski-in, ski-out village.
 Ski right to your door after a day on the slopes!
-Plan your stay at Big White, right here.
+Plan your stay at Big White on its website.